skalski/k_cipher/README.md

 # k_cipher
 This encryption is still in the test stage.
-Due to the limited durability of AES, due to the limited key length, I have designed a new algorithm.

 ## The acceptance criteria were:
 - easy to learn how it works (must be understood by an 8-year-old child)